keobox/turic/lesson09/topics.md

 the compiler knows how big is the object pointed by the pointer via the pointer type.
 * Pointer syntax equivalence with arrays.
 * Passing a pointer to a function.
+* Passing a variable by reference using a pointer.